paleolimbot/duckdb_s2/README.md

 This extension, geography, allows you leverage [Google's s2geometry library](https://github.com/google/s2geometry) via the [s2geography wrapper library](https://github.com/paleolimbot/s2geography) that also powers S2 integration as an [R package](https://r-spatial.github.io/s2) and a [Python library](https://github.com/benbovy/spherely).
 It is preliminary and not currently published as a community extension.

 In general, the functions are the same as those implemented in the [spatial extension](https://duckdb.org/docs/extensions/spatial/functions.html) except they are prefixed with `s2_` instead of `st_`.
+See [the function reference](docs/function-reference.md) for a complete list with documentation.

 ```
 LOAD geography;